Information regarding the UK Qualification of a Flight Simulation Training Device (FFS and FTD)

 At the conclusion of the evaluation the CAA will issue a “provisional” evaluation report.

 An application for revalidation of the qualification is required in advance of the planned evaluation date.
 A revalidation can be carried out up to 60 days prior to the end of the 12-month recurrent evaluation period.
+It is the responsibility of the FSTD operator to apply (using form SRG 2198) well within these time scales in order to ensure compliance with the regulation.

 The Special Evaluation

-A special evaluation of a FSTD may be required by CAA in some circumstances, for example following a significant update or upgrade, relocation or a return to service after deactivation, or possibly due to known poor performance of the device over a period of time.
+A special evaluation of a FSTD may be required by the CAA in some circumstances, for example following a significant update or upgrade, relocation or a return to service after deactivation, or possibly due to known poor performance of the device over a period of time.

 Special evaluations are tailored to the issue that has driven the decision to evaluate and may include an additional QTG review as well as a subjective evaluation.